chinatip/problem-solving/README.md

 # problem-solving
-Collection of my solutions for some problems on Codeforces
+Collection of my solutions for some problems on Codeforces using Python 2